TL;DR

 While PMI is your first line of defence for getting treated quickly, you still need a financial safety net.
 What if the condition is so severe that it prevents you from working for a year?
 What if you suffer a sudden event like a heart attack, stroke, or cancer diagnosis?

 This is where the "LCIIP" shield comes in.
-This suite of protection products is designed to replace your income and provide tax-free capital precisely when you need it most.
+This suite of protection products is designed to replace your income and provide potentially tax-efficient capital precisely when you may need it most.

 Often described by financial experts as the most important insurance you can own after home insurance.